krteja97/webapp-for-Geocoding-API/README.md

    urllib for retrieving data from API. json for parsing the retrieved information from API. sys for making interaction between nodeJS and python3 script.

+6) most importantly one needs to have API key purchased/authorised from Google Maps API. wiyhout having the key, the requests cannot be made to API.